30 March 2009

 Conclusions: The inhibitory effect of angiotensin II on the proliferation of DU145 cells is exerted via AT1.
 It is possible that presence of 2 variants of AT1 in that cancer cell line is essential to produce the biological effects of angiotensin

-Keywords: Angiotensin II, DU-145, human prostate cancer, Apoptosis, Base Sequence, Cell Line, Tumor, Cell Proliferation, DNA Primers, DNA, Complementary, Prostatic Neoplasms - pathology, Receptor, Angiotensin, Type 1 - metabolism, Reverse Transcriptase Polymerase Chain Reaction
+Keywords: Angiotensin II, DU-145, human prostate cancer, Base Sequence, DNA Primers, DNA, Complementary, Prostatic Neoplasms - pathology, Receptor, Angiotensin, Type 1 - metabolism, Reverse Transcriptase Polymerase Chain Reaction

 01 June 2023 : EditorialEditorial: Infectious Disease Surveillance Using Artificial Intelligence (AI) and its Role in Epidemic and Pandemic Preparedness